g-h-0-S-t/Content-Moderation-Assistant/README.md

 1. **Navigate to the hate-spreader's Facebook profile.**
 2. **Open DevTools Console** (`F12` or `Ctrl+Shift+I` / `Cmd+Option+I` on Mac).
 3. **Paste the entire Reputation Killer script** into the console and press `Enter`.
-4. **Watch the annihilation unfold** in real-time as posts are mass-reported.
+4. **Watch the annihilation unfold** in real-time as posts are auto-reported.
    - To stop the scroll prematurely: `stopScroll()`
    - Monitor destruction count and recovery actions in the console logs.